Nonequilibrium orders in parametrically driven field theories: Model

-\paragraph{Model --} We consider the dynamics of an $N$-component bosonic field $\vecphi\in\mathbb{R}^N$ with a global $O(N)$ symmetry in $d+1$ dimensions.
+Macroscopic orders and the universal features that they share independently of microscopic details in thermal equilibrium are captured by symmetry based field theories.
+We consider the dynamics of an $N$-component bosonic field $\vecphi\in\mathbb{R}^N$ with a global $O(N)$ symmetry in $d+1$ dimensions.
 In a closed system it is described by a Lagrangian

-To capture dynamical and fluctuation effects, we place this Lagrangian on a Keldysh contour.
+This emerges e.g., as an effective theory for magnetic insulators, like the Hubbard model in the strong coupling limit.
+Here $r\in \mathbb{R}$ controls the equilibrium transition, $Z\in\mathbb{R}$ the excitation dispersion and $\lambda>0$ the scattering rate.\\ To capture dynamical and fluctuation effects, we place this Lagrangian on a Keldysh contour.
 We linearly couple it to a bosonic Ohmic bath describing the cold thermal reservoir for the system.
-Integrating out this bath, and performing the Keldysh rotation on the time contour $\vecphi_{c,q}=1/2(\vecphi_+\pm\vecphi_-)$ then yields the following dissipative Keldysh Lagrangian~\cite{Kamenev2023,Sieberer2023}:
+Integrating out this bath, and performing the Keldysh rotation on the time contour $\vecphi_{c,q}=1/2(\vecphi_+\pm\vecphi_-)$ then yields the following dissipative Keldysh Lagrangian~\cite{kamenev2023,Sieberer2025}:

-Here $\gamma$ is the dissipation rate into the thermal bath at temperature $T=D/\gamma$ (we use units in which $k_B=1$) .
-We have also dropped non-Markovian contributions that are subleading on the large time scales $|t-t'|\gg 1/T$ we are interested in~\cite{Kamenev2023}.
-Note that we cannot drop the second order time derivative despite the presence of dissipation, since it is necessary to capture the coherent oscillatory effects potentially present in nonequilibrium phases \cite{kaplan2025,zelle2024}.

-We now drive this system parametrically at a fast frequency $2\Omega$ leading to a time dependent potential $V[\vecphi](t)$ through an oscillating mass $r\rightarrow r(t)=r_0+r_D\cos{2\Omega t}$.
-Physically, this is the most generic way in which a microscopic rapid drive not breaking any symmetries can manifest.